cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 RUN make package
 ```

-This is used to build a common base image named `builder`, which can be
+The Dockerfile is used to build a common base image named `builder`, which can
-referenced by the other Dockerfiles.
+be referenced by the other Dockerfiles like this:

 ```Dockerfile
 FROM builder